gadgetchnnel/lovelace-home-feed-card/README.md

 ### state_map (optional)
 This allows custom mappings of states to display names, to override the device_class based mappings.
 In the example below this is used to map the "not_home" state to "Unknown Destination" instead of the default "Away".

+### exclude_states (optional)
+A list of states to exclude.
+By default this is just "unknown".
+For example:
+    entities:
+      - entity: sensor.front_door
+        name: Front Door
+        exclude_states:
+          - "off"
+          - "unknown"

+### format (optional, defaults to "relative")
+How the timestamp should be formatted.
+Valid values are: relative, total, date, time and datetime.

+### more_info_on_tap (optional)
+This is the same as the option of the same name at the top level.
+This allows for this setting to be overridden at the entity level.

 Example: